Chazita/recipe-app/README.md

 yarn bootstrap
 ```

-## Here's is both project in production
+## Here's both project in production

 The web client is in [Vercel](https://recipe-app-chazita.vercel.app/).